WildDogOne/DemonWareXT.github.io/_pages/index.md

 permalink: /
 nav_exclude: true
 ---
-Welcome to this little documentation of simagic :smiley:
+Welcome to this little take on Simagic
-I Personally thought it was a bit hard to get started with this product, so I will try and share what I've found out with you all
+I, like many others, have suffered from a bit from the underdocumentation of this product.
+Because of that I've decided to try and gather all information that I know on this page.

+You may want to check [Getting Started](/base/getting_started/) or directly go to base settings.